mosessmos08-crypto/aws-3tier-architecture/README.md

 - Understood how load balancing distributes traffic
 - Learned importance of private subnets for databases
-- Gained hands-on experience in designing basic high availability architecture
+- Gained hands-on experience in designing a basic high availability architecture